ANDigital/and-microservices-course/docs/LABS.md

 ## Deployment

-Because of the current setup, we ned all commands to be run on the Master node via SSH.
-So to make things easier, we'll setup a SSH tunnel in the background that will forward all commands to the Swarm cluster (use the SSH key provided before).
+Because of the current setup, we need all the commands to be run on the Master node via SSH.
+So to make things easier, we'll setup an SSH tunnel in the background that will forward all commands to the Swarm cluster (use the SSH key provided before).

 Before we do that though, you have to SSH to the master node and add the host to your known hosts (by typing 'yes' once you SSH):

 ```bash
 ssh -i ~/.ssh/docker-swarm.pem docker@YOUR_MASTER_INSTANCE_PUBLIC_IP
 ```

+*Note*: ```YOUR_MASTER_INSTANCE_PUBLIC_IP``` can be found in the AWS console -> EC2 and identify your Master node.

 After that, create the SSH tunnel: